Top Ten Leftist Thinkers

 His novels expressed concern for the rising abuse of the state, the unsettling rise of religious intolerance, and the rise of ignorance.
 He showed sympathies towards socialism and communism, although he admitted that he was not very political.

-Malcolm X, born Malcolm Little and also known as el-Hajj Malik el-Shabazz, was an American Muslim minister and human rights activist.
+Malcolm X Malcolm X, born Malcolm Little and later known as el-Hajj Malik el-Shabazz, was an American Muslim minister and human rights activist.
+He was a prominent figure in the Nation of Islam during the civil rights movement and advocated for the rights of African Americans.
+He was assassinated in 1965.

-Albert Einstein (14 March 1879 – 18 April 1955) was a German-born theoretical physicist, widely acknowledged to be one of the greatest and most influential physicists of all time.
-Einstein is best known for developing the theory of relativity, but he also made important contributions to the development... read more Einstein supported socialism, and promoted peace and tolerance.
+Albert Einstein Albert Einstein (14 March 1879 - 18 April 1955) was a German-born theoretical physicist, widely acknowledged to be one of the greatest and most influential physicists of all time.
+Einstein is best known for developing the theory of relativity, but he also made important contributions to the development... read more

 The Newcomers